Stocks slide as strong data suggests Fed has more to do

 Russia's ongoing invasion of Ukraine continues agitating an already volatile global energy market.
 U.S. crude oil prices bounced around before settling 3.8% lower after a group of world leaders agreed to a boycott of most Russian oil.
 They also committed to a price cap of $60 per barrel on Russian exports.

-Oil and gas company stocks fell along with a broad pullback in energy prices, including an 11.2% slump in natural gas.
-Exxon Mobil fell 3.5%.
+Oil and gas company stocks fell amid a broad pullback in energy prices, including an 11.2% slump in natural gas.
+Exxon Mobil fell 2.7%.

-All told, more than 95% of the stocks in the benchmark S&P 500 index were in the red, with technology companies, banks and retailers among the biggest weights on the market.
-Chipmaker Nvidia fell 2%, Bank of America slid 4.9% and Amazon dropped 3.3%.

-Inflation, rising interest rates and the potential for recessions throughout global economies are among the biggest concerns for investors.
-Wall Street has been closely watching corporate announcements and government reports to get a better sense of just how much damage is being done to the economy and inflation's path ahead in 2023.

 Investors are dealing with several crosscurrents of information.
 Demand may be weakening in some areas of the economy, but some sectors remain resilient.
 Employment remains a strong area of the economy as does overall consumer spending.